-- in detecting the presence of, or exposure to, a serious sexually transmitted agent.
+- in detecting the presence of, or exposure to, a sexually transmitted agent.
 Examples: Sexually transmitted diseases, such as Chlamydia trachomatis, Neisseria gonorrhoeae. - in detecting the presence in cerebrospinal fluid or blood of an infectious agent with a risk of limited propagation.
 Examples: Neisseria meningitidis or Cryptococcus neoformans. - in detecting the presence of an infectious agent where there is a significant risk that an erroneous result would cause death or severe disability to the individual or fetus being tested.
-Examples: CMV, Chlamydia pneumoniae. - in screening pre-natal women in order to determine their immune status towards transmissible agents.
-Examples: Rubella or Toxoplasma gondii. - in determining infective disease status or immune status, and where there is a risk that an erroneous result will lead to a patient management decision resulting in an imminent life-threatening situation for the patient.
-Example: Legionella pneumophila. - in screening for selection of patients for selective therapy, or in the diagnosis of, cancer, NOTE: those IVD Medical Devices where the therapy decision would usually be made only after further investigation and those used for monitoring and cancer staging would fall into class B under rule 6. - in predictive genetic screening, when the outcome of the test would ordinarily result in a substantial impact on the life of the individual.
-Examples: Guthrie test for phenylketonuria, Huntington's Disease, Cystic Fibrosis. - to monitor levels of medicines, substances or biological components, when there is a risk that an erroneous result will lead to a patient management decision resulting in an immediate life-threatening situation for the patient.
-Example: Cardiac markers, Cyclosporin, Prothrombin time testing. - In the management of patients suffering from a life-threatening infectious disease.
-Example : HIV Viral Load - Rationale:Devices in this Class present a moderate public health risk, or a high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation, or would have a major negative impact on outcome.
+Examples: diagnostic assay for CMV, Chlamydia pneumoniae, Methycillin Resistant Staphylococcus aureus. - in pre-natal screening of women in order to determine their immune status towards transmissible agents.
+Examples: Immune status tests for Rubella or Toxoplasmosis. - in determining infective disease status or immune status, and where there is a risk that an erroneous result will lead to a patient management decision resulting in an imminent life-threatening situation for the patient.
+Examples: Enteroviruses, CMV and HSV in transplant patients.

+- in screening for selection of patients for selective therapy and management, or for or for disease staging, or in the diagnosis of cancer.
+Example: personalized medicine.
+NOTE: those IVD medical devices where the therapy decision would usually be made only after further investigation and those used for monitoring would fall into class B under rule 6. - in human genetic testing.
+Examples: Huntington's Disease, Cystic Fibrosis. - to monitor levels of medicines, substances or biological components, when there is a risk that an erroneous result will lead to a patient management decision resulting in an immediate life-threatening situation for the patient.
+Examples: Cardiac markers, Cyclosporin, Prothrombin time testing. - In the management of patients suffering from a life-threatening infectious disease.
+Examples: HCV viral load, HIV Viral Load and HIV and HCV geno- and subtyping. - In screening for congenital disorders in the fetus.
+Examples: Spina Bifida or Down Syndrome.

+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: Devices in this Class present a moderate public health risk, or a high individual risk, where an erroneous result would put the patient in an imminent life-threatening situation, or would have a major negative impact on outcome.
 The devices provide the critical, or sole, determinant for the correct diagnosis.
-They may also present a high individual risk because of the stress and anxiety resulting from the information and the nature of the possible follow-up measures. - Rule 4: IVD Medical Devices intended for near-patient testing and self-testing are classified as Class C, except those devices from which the result is not determining a medically critical status, or is preliminary and requires follow-up with the appropriate laboratory test in which case they are Class B. - Rationale: In general, these devices are used by individuals with no technical expertise and thus the labelling and instructions for use are critical to the proper outcome of the test.
+They may also present a high individual risk because of the stress and anxiety resulting from the information and the nature of the possible follow-up measures.

+Rule 4: IVD medical devices intended for self-testing are classified as Class C, except those devices from which the result is not determining a medically critical status, or is preliminary and requires follow-up with the appropriate laboratory test in which case they are Class B.

+IVD medical devices intended for blood gases and blood glucose determinations for near-patient testing would be Class C. Other IVD medical devices that are intended for near-patient should be classified in their own right using the classification rules.

+Rationale: The application of this rule as defined above should be in accordance with the rationale for this rule which is as follows: In general, these devices are used by individuals with no technical expertise and thus the labelling and instructions for use are critical to the proper outcome of the test.

-Examples for class C: Blood glucose monitoring, near-patient test for Streptococcus B, occult blood test, near-patient devices for blood gases.
+Example for self-testing class C: Blood glucose monitoring,

-Examples for class B: Pregnancy self test, Fertility testing, Urine test-strips.
+Example for self-testing class B: Pregnancy self test, Fertility testing, Urine test-strips.

-Rule 5: The following IVD Medical Devices are classified as Class A:
+Rule 5: The following IVD medical devices are classified as Class A: